zephsinx/UTSTwitchIntegration/README.md

 - **Twitch Chat Integration** - Connect to your Twitch channel and listen for chat commands
 - **Viewer Spawning** - Viewers join your game as NPCs using the `!visit` command
 - **Two Spawn Modes**:
   - Pool mode: Viewers are added to a pool and assigned to natural game spawns
   - Immediate spawn: NPCs spawn instantly when viewers use commands (for testing)
 - **Queue Selection** - Choose between Random or FIFO (First-In-First-Out) selection from the pool
 - **Permission System** - Restrict commands by permission level (Everyone, Subscriber, VIP, Moderator, Broadcaster)
 - **User Cooldowns** - Configurable per-user command cooldowns
 - **Username Display** - Twitch usernames appear above NPCs in-game
-- **Predefined Names** - Load predefined name lists when queue is empty
 - **Auto-Configuration** - Config file generates automatically on first launch

 ## Tech Stack